Introduction

 With Maven

-To introduce cdb2jdbc in your applications as a Maven dependency, add the following to pom.xml
+To introduce cdb2jdbc in your applications as a Maven dependency, add the following to pom.xml, with the version available from your Maven repository.

 <dependency>